henrik42/solo/README.md

     document.write('<script>goog.require("process.env");</script>');
     document.write('<script>goog.require("solo.spa");</script>');

-It's a _loader_ script that will pull in all libraries that CLJS depends on and in the end it will _load_ (i.e. `require`) namespace `solo.spa`.
+It's a _loader_ script that will pull in all libraries that CLJS and `solo.spa` depend on and in the end it will _load_ (i.e. `require`) namespace `solo.spa` (cf. `:main solo.spa`).

-Note that it uses `document.write` (so it really _writes_ _into_ the hosting HTML page while it is loading) to make the browser load the JavaScript sources.
-It does __not__ some API to dynamically load JS sources.
+Note that the _loader_ uses `document.write` (so it really _writes_ _into_ the hosting HTML page while it is loading) to make the __browser__ load the JavaScript sources.
+It does __not__ use a JS API to dynamically load JS sources.
 This makes it difficult to load these JavaScript sources after the hosting HTML page has been loaded initially.

+Many more files are written to `resources/public/js/compiled/out/` (cf. `:output-dir "resources/public/js/compiled/out/*"`).
+CLJS uses the Google Closure compiler [1], so that explains why there are so many JS files generated.

+[1] Google Closure Compiler

 __Hosting HTML Page__